 The department offers the MA in English with four concentrations: literary studies in English, composition and rhetoric, creative writing, and cultural studies in Asia/Pacific.
 It offers the PhD in these and other areas, for the doctoral program is sufficiently flexible to allow students to develop individualized courses of study.
 Students applying for the MA are expected to have a bachelor's degree in English or a closely related field.
 PhD applicants normally will have completed the MA in English.
 In addition to the application and transcripts required by Graduate Education, all applicants must submit directly to the department three letters of recommendation and the GRE General Test scores.
 Applicants must also submit a comprehensive statement of professional goals and objectives; PhD students must submit a representative sample of their writing (scholarly paper or MA thesis); those interested in a dissertation with a creative emphasis must also submit examples of their creative work.
 The completed application should be sent to Graduate Education by December 1 for the PhD program and January 1 for the MA program.
 Complete information on the application process is provided on the department's website.

-Graduates of the MA program in English have taught in secondary schools, junior and community colleges, four-year colleges, and universities.
+Graduates of the MA program in English have taught in secondary schools, community colleges, and universities.
 Some have pursued doctoral work; others have combined their work in English with another professional field (e.g., business, law, library studies).
 Still others have found employment in writing, editing, or research-related fields.

 Plan A (Thesis) Requirements